scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

-# lucidRESUME: The Job Form Is Another Projection
+# Filling Job Forms from a JobML Career Record with Chrome's Local LLM

 <!--category-- AI, Chrome, JobML, Résumés, TypeScript, Evidence, LLM, Privacy -->
 <datetime class="hidden">2026-09-23T12:00</datetime>

-*A job application form should not trigger another round of biographical invention.
-If I already have a reviewed career ledger, the form is simply one more place to project it.*

-The test form asks nine questions.
-Five are dull identity fields.
-One asks for an example of engineering leadership.
-The other three ask for a current employer, visa sponsorship and salary expectations.

-The interesting result is not that Chrome filled six fields.
-It is that it left three blank.

-The on-device model found the reviewed leadership passage in the ledger.
-Normal code copied that passage into the form.
-There was no evidence for the other answers, so the extension displayed three gaps rather than improvising a more employable Alex Example.
+Every recruitment site performs the same little confidence trick:

+> Please upload your CV.

+Splendid.
+Now type your CV into these boxes.

+Name.
+Email.
+Phone.
+GitHub.
+Current employer.
+Describe your leadership.
+Do you need sponsorship?
+What salary do you want?
+Somewhere around the fifth copy and paste, the carefully written résumé has become raw material for somebody else's database.

+So I built a Chrome extension to see whether a published JobML career record could fill the form without turning into yet another AI application bot.

+The obvious fields do not need AI.
+Chrome already knows what `autocomplete="given-name"` and `type="email"` mean.
+The awkward questions are different.
+"Describe your engineering leadership" could correspond to several roles and projects, all written in different ways.
+Chrome's local Gemini Nano model is useful there, but only as a librarian: it can point to a reviewed passage in the published record.
+It cannot write a new one.

+The real test had nine empty fields.
+The extension filled the five identity and contact fields directly.
+Gemini found the existing leadership passage and offered it for review.
+Current employer, sponsorship and salary stayed blank because the published record did not establish them.

+Six answers.
+Three gaps.
+Nothing invented and nothing submitted.

+That small extension is the demo.
+The more useful subject of this article is the technique behind it: how to let an in-browser model interpret unfamiliar form questions while normal code retains control of the facts, the values and the side effects.

-This is part two of my lucidRESUME experiment.
-[Part one builds the evidence ledger](/blog/the-problem-with-resumes): deterministic parsing and NER find candidates, optional Jev decisions resolve bounded import ambiguity, and a person decides what becomes authoritative.
-Nothing in this article repeats that ingestion step.
+This is part two of the lucidRESUME experiment.
+[Part one builds the reviewed evidence ledger](/blog/the-problem-with-resumes) from imported documents using deterministic parsing, NER, optional bounded model decisions and human review.

-This part is half "look at this odd little extension" and half a more general technique for using an in-browser LLM around forms.
-It asks what happens when we already have trusted structured data, but the next website describes its fields in language we have never seen before.
+It then exports that private working ledger as a portable JobML `career_record`.
+This part begins at the published export, not inside the source ledger.

-> **NOTE:** lucidRESUME is a research project.
-It changes quickly, is not an
+> **NOTE:** lucidRESUME is a research project, not an application automation
-> application automation product, and is not yet intended for ordinary end-user
-> use.

-> **SECURITY WARNING:** This extension is a demo, not a hardened browser product.
+> product.
+This extension is a prototype and never submits a form.

-> It does not claim to resist prompt injection from a malicious form.
-The prompt
+> **SECURITY WARNING:** This is not a hardened browser product.
+The prompt marks
-> marks page content as untrusted, and deterministic checks constrain what can be
+> page content as untrusted and deterministic checks constrain what can be
-> filled, but those are output-containment measures rather than an injection
+> filled, but that contains model output rather than solving prompt injection.
-> defence.
-Beyond Chrome's own built-in model and extension restrictions, assume
-> hostile page text can influence the mapping.
-Do not use the experiment for
+> Assume hostile page text can influence which valid fact the model proposes or
-> sensitive live applications.
+> cause it to abstain.
+Do not use this prototype for sensitive live applications.

 [![lucidRESUME release](https://img.shields.io/github/v/release/scottgal/lucidRESUME?filter=v*&label=lucidRESUME&logo=github)](https://github.com/scottgal/lucidRESUME/releases)